Jan Bartek - AncientPages.com - If you are open-minded about unorthodox healing methods, then the Whisperers' practices should interest you.

 The Whisperers are rather honest about what they can and cannot accomplish.
 They make it perfectly clear there are several illnesses their prayers and rituals cannot cure.
 They cannot help a person who has a medical condition that requires surgical intervention.

 If a person seeks help from a Whisperers, he or she should share their Christian faith.
 The Whisperers can heal someone who is not a Christina, but only if a member of the patient’s family is a Christian.
-It doesn’t necessarily have to be an Orthodox belief, but for the therapy to work, one must be a Christian follower.
+It doesn’t necessarily have to be an Orthodox belief, but one must be a Christian follower for the therapy to work.

-But there are other medical conditions a Whisperer can provide assistance with.
-Sometimes, Whisperers handle problems of psychological nature, and they can help you overcome anxiety, nervousness or stress disorder.
+But there are other medical conditions a Whisperer can assist with.
+Sometimes, Whisperers handle problems of psychological nature, and they can help you overcome anxiety, nervousness, or stress disorder.

 If a Szeptunka does not have enough power to cure you, she will say so.
 The Whisperers are not motivated by money.
 They simply want to heal those who seek their services.